jamesadevine/pldi-artifact-evaluation/README.md

      - LED ring module
      - slider module
    - attach micro:bit via USB cable to computer
-   - copy **ARTIFACT/binary.hex** to micro:bit drive
+   - copy **artifact/jacdacnitelite.hex** to micro:bit drive

    - experiment as in paper
       - turn accelerometer face down to active night light logic (check mark on 5x5)
       - put light sensor in fist and hold tightly
       - see how slider affects brightness of LED ring
-   - OPTIONAL build "night light" program from sources using MakeCode CLI
+   - OPTIONAL build "night light" program from sources using MakeCode CLI (see DockerImage, lines TODO)
    - OPTIONAL (Figure 3) load the project into https://makecode.microbit.org/ as follows
       - go to https://makecode.microbit.org/
       - press "Import" button on right side of home screen
       - select "Import URL" option and enter https://github.com/tballmsft/jacdacnitelite

 ## 4. Inspect .tex for Tables 1 and 2 generate automatically by analysis of firmware object files.
-   - The artifacts are available XYZ.
+   - The generated tables are at **artifacts/firmware-sizes.txt**
-   - OPTIONAL: build firmware from sources and run scripts
+   - OPTIONAL: build firmware from sources and run scripts (see DockerImage, lines TODO)

 ## 5. OPTIONAL: inspect sources of various Figures in paper